decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 length(input)
 : Takes as input either an array or an octet string.
 If the input is an array, returns the number of elements of the array.
 If the input is an octet string, returns the number of bytes of the inputted octet string.

-Terms specific to pairing-friendly elliptic curves that are relevant to this document are restated below, originally defined in [@!I-D.irtf-cfrg-pairing-friendly-curves]
+Terms specific to pairing-friendly elliptic curves that are relevant to this document are restated below, originally defined in [@!I-D.irtf-cfrg-pairing-friendly-curves].

 E1, E2
 : elliptic curve groups defined over finite fields.
 This document assumes that E1 has a more compact representation than E2, i.e., because E1 is defined over a smaller field than E2.
+For a pairing-friendly curve, this document denotes operations in E1 and E2 in additive notation, i.e., P + Q denotes point addition and x \* P denotes scalar multiplication.

 G1, G2
 : subgroups of E1 and E2 (respectively) having prime order r.